chillbillies/minimal-site-toolkit/README.md

 *Note that two build processes are used.
 Laravel Mix builds the `assets` directory and 11ty builds the `src` directory.
 If you are only editing content OR editing assets then there are separate build commands listed in the scripts section of `package.json`.
 Those commands produce cleaner output.*

+## Customization
+Change the values in `config/siteSettings.js` to suite your site.

 ## Deployment
 After adding content/tweaking assets, run `npm run build` to build your production site ready for deployment.
 The contents of the `build` directory can be uploaded to whatever hosting the user desires.
 See [this 11ty resource](https://www.11ty.dev/docs/deployment/) for some example options.